COPRS/infrastructure/docs/user_manuals/how-to/Grafana alerting.md

     from_name: FROM_NAME
 ```

-These settings will we written in the grafana configuration on deployment.
+These settings will be written in the grafana configuration on deployment.

 ## Set up actual alerting